GoogleCloudPlatform/functions-framework/README.md

 ### Statefulness

 Functions are generally deployed to stateless compute environments.
-In such an environment, the container that is running the function may be instantiated from scratch, paused, started or stopped based on inbound request volume.
+In such an environment, the container or other environment that is running the function may be instantiated from scratch, paused, started or stopped based on inbound request volume.

 The framework should be able to gracefully handle these dynamics, for example, by minimizing container and framework startup times.
 The framework should be long-lived and able to handle repeated invocations of the developer's function.